niranjangavade98/DNA-to-Protein-sequence/README.md

-You can find more examples of DNA sequence and their corresponding amino acid sequence here   -->   https://www.ncbi.nlm.nih.gov/nuccore/
+You can find more examples of DNA sequence and their corresponding amino acid sequence here: https://www.ncbi.nlm.nih.gov/nuccore/